aryarksub/FireCube/README.md

 # PyroStack

 Code used to generate the PyroStack wildfire trajectory dataset.
-For a detailed description of actual PyroStack contents, view `PyroStack_README.md`.
+For a detailed description of the PyroStack dataset's contents, view `Dataset_README.md`.

 ## Setup